millicast/millicast-sdk/developer-wsl-info.md

  -----------------
 ### Chrome libxkbcommon.so.0 library error

- This issue is due to not having Chrome installed for WSL.
+ This error is due to not having Chrome installed for WSL.
 Your terminal will display the following error:

  ```.cache/puppeteer/chrome/linux-119.0.6045.105/chrome-linux64/chrome: error while loading shared libraries: libxkbcommon.so.0: cannot open shared object file: No such file or directory```